edster9/mood-survey-app/README.md

 Data is stored to a local sqlite database with two tables.
 The frontend ReactJS client will post to the ExpressJS backend via a REST API everytime there is a new mood survey request.

+### Data validation

+Both client and server side data validation is used when collecting and submiting a new mood survey.

+Validation on the frontend is done using native html form validation and bootstrap UI.

+Validation on the backend API is done using class-validator DTO design that defines all the data limits (min/max) and (date) when the survey API is triggered.

 ### Unique users consideration

 Each new mood survey is keyed based on the (full name / birthday) columns.
 Two entries with the same name but different birthdays will be considered two unique users.